Fan (machine): Electrical

 Between 1882 and 1886 Schuyler Wheeler invented a fan powered by electricity.
 It was commercially marketed by the American firm Crocker & Curtis electric motor company.
 In 1885 a desktop direct drive electric fan was commercially available by Stout, Meadowcraft & Co. in New York.

 In 1882, Philip Diehl developed the world's first electric ceiling mounted fan.
 During this intense period of innovation, fans powered by alcohol, oil, or kerosene were common around the turn of the 20th century.

 In 1909, KDK of Japan pioneered the invention of mass-produced electric fans for home use.
 In the 1920s, industrial advances allowed steel fans to be mass-produced in different shapes, bringing fan prices down and allowing more homeowners to afford them.
 In the 1930s, the first art deco fan (the "Silver Swan") was designed by Emerson.
 By the 1940s, Crompton Greaves of India became the world's largest manufacturer of electric ceiling fans mainly for sale in India, Asia, and the Middle East.
-By the 1950s, table and stand fans were manufactured in bright colors and eye-catching.
+By the 1950s, table and stand fans were manufactured in bright colors and were eye-catching.
+Ceiling fans are extremely popular in South Asian countries such as India, where they provide cost-effective cooling in hot climates.

-Window and central air conditioning in the 1960s caused many companies to discontinue production of fans, but in the mid-1970s, with an increasing awareness of the cost of electricity and the amount of energy used to heat and cool homes, turn-of-the-century styled ceiling fans became immensely popular again as both decorative and energy-efficient units.
+Window and central air conditioning in the 1960s caused many companies to discontinue production of fans, but in the mid-1970s, with an increasing awareness of the cost of electricity and the amount of energy used to heat and cool homes, turn-of-the-century styled ceiling fans became popular again as both decorative and energy-efficient.

 In 1998 William Fairbank and Walter K. Boyd invented the high-volume low-speed (HVLS) ceiling fan, designed to reduce energy consumption by using long fan blades rotating at low speed to move a relatively large volume of air.